 This page does not contain live data and is updated every Monday.
+Last updated on Monday, July 26 at 10:30 am CT.
 This should only be used as a guide and not a final indication of lab availability.
-Last Updated October 21 at 7:30 am CT.

 Critical Care Emergency Ultrasound Lab

 The practicing emergency physician needs to be able to utilize ultrasound effectively in the evaluation of the critically ill patient.
-This hands-on practical lab will highlight the use of ultrasound to perform a EFAST scan, to dynamically monitor and measure the IVC in the setting of hypovolemic shock, & to detect pericardial effusion and perform ultrasound-guided pericardiocentesis.
-(Prior attendance in "Critical Care Emergency Ultrasound" is required.)
+This hands-on practical lab will highlight the use of ultrasound to perform an EFAST scan, to dynamically monitor and measure the IVC in the setting of hypovolemic shock, & to detect pericardial effusion, and perform ultrasound-guided pericardiocentesis.

 Transvenous Pacemaker Lab